-The Early Childhood programs at Erie Day School serve children ages 24 months through Kindergarten.
+The Early Childhood programs at Erie Day School serve children ages 24 months through PreK.
 Our classrooms offer a learning environment based on the principles of developmentally appropriate practice.The needs of each child are nurtured and acknowledged as they are in the process of developing their role as engaged, respected and avid life-long learners.

 We strive to prepare the whole child to be ready for their learning future through carefully prepared environments which enable the child to construct their own learning.Using a hand-to-hand approach, children actively learn through the exploration and discovery of materials.Exposure to ideas, skills and concepts that broaden and strengthen their knowledge and understanding of the world around them are integral to our approach.

 Focus is placed on the social/emotional development of the child.Self-regulation, following routines and rules, being kind and respectful, learning to work and play independently and with others, and learning to accept responsibility for choices and behaviors are some important values.

 We believed that a quality early childhood experience is the foundation fora child’s educational journey.